phiona-b3/Ecommerce_Website/README.md

 # E-commerce Website Admin Dashboard

-This is a **React + TypeScript** e-commerce web application that allows users to browse products, manage their cart, and perform **admin CRUD operations** for product management.
+This is a **React + TypeScript** e-commerce web application that allows users to browse products, manage their cart, and allow the admin to perform **admin CRUD operations** for product management.
 The project implements **state management, RESTful API integration, authentication, and analytics** using modern React best practices.

 ## Features